Yes, America's Anchorman is away and this is your undocumented anchorman starting the week on the EIB network.

 Isn't that great?

-Isn't it it's but I got it from you?
+But I got it from you.

 Don't you understand?

-Uh don't you I mean that's a sm that's a generous check.
+I mean, that's a generous check.

-Getting two hundred and fifty bucks in return for giving up uh uh liberty and self-reliance and citizenship, that is a steal of a deal, Connie.
+Getting $250 in return for giving up liberty and self-reliance and citizenship.

 You should be more grateful for it.

-Thanks for your call, Cody.
+Thanks for your call, Cottie.

 Let's quickly go to Sandy in Florence, South Carolina.

-Sandy, you're on the air on the Rush Limbaugh show.
+Sandy, you're on the air on the Rush Limbaugh Show.

 Thank you, sir.